 - Grab the opponent’s forearm using your hand that is on the same side as the attacker’s arm.
 Step forward with your opposite leg and drop your weight slightly.
 Strike with one or more Nukite Tsuki to the opponent’s groin.
 Use both hands to press inward from the outside on both of your opponent’s knees to degrade their structural stability.
 Now move your hands behind their knees and pull forward as you quickly press your shoulders into the Chudan level.
 The opponent should fall on his or her back before you.
 Use both hands to sweep the opponent’s knees apart and then apply a Mae Kekomi Geri to the attacker’s groin or face.

 - Use an Ura Tsuki to strike up into the opponent’s solar plexus as you use your other hand to pull down on the attacker’s choking arm.
-Slide toward your attacker’s choking arm’s shoulder as you twist and pull their arm away from their center.
+Move toward your attacker’s choking arm’s shoulder as you twist and pull their arm away from their center.
 As you move to the side pull the attacker’s choking arm down and outward while keeping your hand in your center.
-This keeps your opponent bent slightly forward as you proceed toward their back side.
+This keeps your opponent bent slightly forward as you proceed toward their Back Side.
 Use your opposite hand to strike with a Ken Tsuki to the near side kidney.
-Release your grip on the attacker’s arm and position this hand hear your face as a guard.
-Allow the opponent to rise and deliver a Tettsui Uchi with your guarding hand into the attackers face.
+Release your grip on the attacker’s arm and position this hand near your face as a guard.
+Allow the opponent to rise and deliver a Tettsui Uchi with your guarding hand into the attacker’s face.

 - Grasp your opponent’s wrist with your near-side arm (the arm closest to their wrist).
 Step to the outside of your opponent’s grabbing shoulder with your front leg.
 Immediately step behind this leg with your opposite leg into a Juji Dachi.
 Now spin forward out of the Juji Dachi and into a Heiko Dachi.
 Your opponent should bend forward and their arm should now be relatively straight and across your abdomen.
 Rotate your wrist so your attacker’s elbow is facing upward.
 Step forward and drop into a Soft Bow Stance as you drive the elbow of your free arm into the back of your opponent’s arm immediately above the elbow.
 Step back slightly and drive a Mae Geri into the attacker’s face.